jsavantika/QA_webapp_testing/README.md

 # The BDD_feature directory contains individual markdown files for each CRUD operation as well as edge cases: create, read, update, and delete.
 These files provide detailed test cases for each operation, covering various scenarios and validations.

 # The Selenium_script_test_cases directory includes a markdown file that outlines the test cases derived from BDD into actual selenium webdriver scripts.
-These test cases explore the system's behavior in extreme and boundary scenarios to ensure robustness and reliability.
+These test cases explore the site's behavior in extreme and boundary scenarios to ensure robustness and reliability for the website "https://content-providers.herokuapp.com/".

 # The bug_report directory contains a bug report for another website.
 The report highlights a specific issue identified during testing and provides comprehensive details, including steps to reproduce, expected behavior, and observed results.